Access your saved cars on any device.

 The 1980s will live on in the hearts of many as some of the best years to be alive.
 The crazy hair and wild clothes were more than just fads, they were a lifestyle to the masses.
 The music and stars of the 80s are still household names 40+ years later.

-Another 80s lifestyle just as popular is the 1980s supercar lifestyle.
-The love for supercars spilled over with popularity as viewers saw their favorite stars cruising around behind the wheel of one of these cars.
+Another 80s lifestyle just as popular in the world is the 1980s supercar lifestyle.
+The love for supercars spilled over with popularity as viewers saw their favorite stars cruising around behind the wheel or stepping out the gullwing doors of one of these cars.
 The 80s supercar craze was fueled by many factors, one of which was the economy of this pivotal decade.

 Whether a successful businessman or perhaps a profitable shareholder, many could purchase a supercar.
 Popular exotic cars were no longer being purchased by just auto enthusiasts, they had become a means of stating one’s social status and flaunting wealth.

-The 1987-89 Ferrari F40 is an iconic car of the 80s.
-Deemed the fastest street-legal car produced in its time, the F40 could do more than just turn a few heads.
+The 1987-89 Ferrari F40 is one of the most iconic, legendary supercar of the 80s.
+Successor to another of the most iconic sports cars of the times, the Ferrari 288 GTO, the F40 is also the last Ferrari car that was personally approved by racing legend and entrepreneur Enzo Ferrari.
+Deemed the fastest street-legal car produced in its time with a top speed of 324 km/h (201 mph), the F40 doest not only have impressive horsepower and torque figures.
+And it definitely could do more than just turn a few heads.
 It came from the factory with one color option: Rosso Corsa.
-This iconic red color selection is a defining attribute of the F40 and gave the ability to recognize it a mile away.
+This iconic red paint on its carbon fibre skin is a defining attribute of the F40 and gave the ability to recognize it a mile away.

 The first 50 of these cars were a testimony to their racecar origins, lacking things such as the ability to roll the windows down.
 Instead, they were outfitted with a sliding Lexan window.